Getting Started with Chalk

 .

-./bin/chalk extract
+chalk extract

 Here, you'll get some warnings on stderr about items in .git not being chalked.
-By default, chalk doesn't go into .git directories for insertion, but it does for reporting, just to avoid missing items that are chalked when we're reporting.
+By default, Chalk doesn't go into .git directories for insertion, but it does for reporting, just to avoid missing items that are chalked when we're reporting.

 Some of the things reported on were found in the actual artifacts.
 But

-a lot of the reporting is about the operational environment at the
+much of the reporting is about the operational environment at the

 time of the extract.
 For instance, the _ENV